 "Our real Self never dies, for it is never born; it is eternal."

-St. Francis of Assisi:
+Saint Francis of Assisi:

-"For it is in giving that we receive, it is in pardoning that we are pardoned, and it is in dying that we are born to eternal
+and it is in dying that we are born to eternal life."

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What is an End-of-life doula?
+What is an End-of-life doula

 How can Mindfulness help in this process ?